codacy/docs/docs/repositories/files.md

 Click a specific file to see more detailed analysis information for that file.

-The header of the file detail page displays the same code quality metrics as the Files page, along with an **Ignore file** link to ignore the file, and a link to view the file on your Git provider.
+The header of the file detail page displays the same code quality metrics as the Files page, as well as:

+-   An **Ignore file** link to [ignore the selected file](../repositories-configure/ignoring-files.md) on future Codacy analysis
+-   A link to view the file on your Git provider

 ![File detail](images/files-details.png)